Frequently Asked Questions

 A. Yes.
 Western Kentucky University is committed to the education and development of students.
 The University is concerned about the use and abuse of alcohol and other drugs in the collegiate setting.
 As an institution of higher learning, we are concerned about the negative affect the misuse of alcohol and other drugs has on the educational process.

-The Director has the liberty to inform the parent or legal guardian of a student under the age of 21 who has been found in violation of the University’s drug and alcohol policy.
+The Office of Student Conduct has the liberty to inform the parent or legal guardian of a student under the age of 21 who has been found in violation of the University’s drug and alcohol policy.
 The University recognizes that the majority of our students are adults and wishes to respect the rights and privileges of that status.
 We also recognize that the input and involvement of parents can have a dramatic affect on the success and decision making of college students.

 Parents will receive notification of the following behaviors associated with The Code of Conduct.